isaced/NSPress/README.md

 📖 English | 📖 [中文](/README-CN.md)

 A Swift Blogging Platform.
-Simple and Powerful. (in development...)
+Simple and Powerful.
+(No longer maintenance...)

 ## Requirements